-Figure 1: Integrated Response Framework for COVID-19
+Figure 1: Integrated Response Framework for Isolation and Quarantine as Non-Pharmaceutical Interventions against COVID-19

-While it is recommended that an effective COVID-19 response includes a comprehensive set of mitigation and containment interventions, this framework focuses primarily on enabling holistic services around a subset of common interventions: Quarantine and isolation in the household, Quarantine Facilities and Community Isolation Centers.
+\While it is recommended that an effective COVID-19 response includes a comprehensive set of mitigation and containment interventions, this framework focuses primarily on enabling holistic services around a subset of common interventions: Quarantine and isolation in the household, Quarantine Facilities and Community Isolation Centers.
 Quarantine and isolation are commonly used by national and local officials to reduce transmission.
 The Framework's goal is to guide detailed planning and implementation around these two specific NPIs with hopes to expand and consider other interventions in future iterations.